joshdreagan/av-overview-sync/README.md

 podman run --name weaviate -p 8000:8080 -p 50051:50051 -e ENABLE_MODULES="text2vec-cohere,text2vec-huggingface,text2vec-palm,text2vec-openai,generative-openai,generative-cohere,generative-palm,ref2vec-centroid,reranker-cohere,qna-openai" semitechnologies/weaviate:1.25.7
 ```

 You can override any of the application configurations by creating an `application.yml` file in the `$PROJECT_ROOT/config` directory.
+This directory is ignored by Git to prevent checking in personal/user keys or other secrets.

 To run the application, you can use the following commands: